jdhwpgmbca/pcapture/README.md

 set to drop-and-create.
 This is a useful development setting that drops the database on every startup.
 However, you'll more than likely want to change this to "none" instead once you have your database up and going, otherwise you'll have inconsistencies between what's been captured and what's listed in the database.
 The way I'd recommend to do this is to set QUARKUS_HIBERNATE_ORM_DATABASE_GENERATION=none for production, or you can use update for development.
+The tricky part about production is that you'll need to copy a fully provisioned database file into the docker image, unless you want to connect to an external production database like MySQL or Postgres (recommended).

 # Database Schema Upgrades

 Sometimes a database schema upgrade may be necessary, and I haven't integrated flyway or another database migration tool at this time.
-If you get database errors on startup, you should quit quarkus and delete the databases, and clear up any capture files manually.
+If you get database errors on startup, you should try using the "update" setting for QUARKUS_HIBERNATE_ORM_DATABASE_GENERATION, or delete the databases, and clear up any capture files manually.
 If there's enough demand I'll integrate a proper schema migration tool, and upgrades will be automatic.
 The H2 database files end with the .db extension.

 ## The .env File (stored in your project's top level folder)